 Would they, for example, be able to pay the mortgage and cover other monthly bills without you?

-Although many employers offer ‘death-in-service benefit, whereby you receive a multiple of your salary if you die, this may not be enough to cover all your outgoings.
-It’s important to find out exactly how much you’ll be entitled to, so you can factor this in when working out how much additional life cover you might need.
+Although many employers offer ‘death-in-service’ benefit, whereby you receive a multiple of your salary if you die, this may not be enough to cover all your outgoings.
+It’s important to find out exactly how much you will be entitled to, so you can factor this in when working out how much additional life cover you might need.

 Remember too that death-in-service benefit cannot usually be linked to your mortgage.

-Don’t assume that you only need life cover if you’re the main earner.
-If you’re not working but responsible for childcare, you’d need to think about whether the person who is the main breadwinner would be able to stay in work and cover childcare if you were no longer around.
+Do not assume that you only need life cover if you are the main earner.
+If you are not working but responsible for childcare, you would need to think about whether the person who is the main breadwinner would be able to stay in work and cover childcare if you were no longer around.

-If you have no dependents and no one is relying on you financially, life insurance is unlikely to be a priority.
-If you are much older, you’ll need to think carefully about whether the cost is affordable, as premiums become higher the older you get.
+If you have no dependants and no-one is relying on you financially, life insurance is unlikely to be a priority.
+If you are much older, you will need to think carefully about whether the cost is affordable, as premiums become higher the older you get.

 Do I need life insurance when applying for a mortgage?

-None of us likes to think about dying, but having cover in place means that should the unthinkable happen, your dependents won’t have financial worries at what is likely to already be a distressing time.
+None of us likes to think about dying, but having cover in place means that should the unthinkable happen, your dependants will not have financial worries at what is likely to already be a distressing time.

-Having life insurance isn’t compulsory when you take out a mortgage, but it is highly recommended if your loved ones would struggle to make monthly payments in the event of your death.
+Having life insurance is not compulsory when you take out a mortgage, but it is highly recommended if your loved ones would struggle to make monthly payments in the event of your death.

 Life insurance is easy to apply for and we can compare policies from a range of different insurers on your behalf so that you can be certain you find the best possible deal.